 Threads are an important component in planning for successful meeting content for the explicit purpose of ensuring that the program educational content will be sufficient to meet the needs of meeting and members from the various fields and components in research administration.
-Click below to learn more and see which sessions apply to each thread option.

 These institutions focus on retrospective and prospective clinical studies, partner with academic and non academic health care systems and sponsors.
 Typically are very interested in compliance with human subject research protections, funding and management of clinical research with federal and non federal and other academic and non academic research partners.